Italian Motorcycle Brands

 Terra Modena Logo

 The brand has chosen a black circle on a dark gray field as its logo.
 The emblem looks like a stylized image of a planet in a dark outer space.
 This rather gloomy duo is diluted by the light yellow color of the company’s name.
 The word Terra is located in the upper part of the emblem in the center.
-At the bottom is the word Modena, for the inscription used the font Arial Nova Bold.
-The black and yellow colors of the emblem form the perception of the brand as a guarantor of reliability, safety, stability, and unexpected, innovative solutions.
+At the bottom is the word Modena, and the font Arial Nova Bold was used for the inscription.
+The emblem’s black and yellow colors form the brand’s perception as a guarantor of reliability, safety, stability, and unexpected, innovative solutions.

 Vespa